Can Guys Get UTIs?

 How do Males Get UTIs?
 The Most Common Causes of Urinary Tract Infections

 One of the most common causes of UTI in males is age.
 After age 50, the risk of getting a UTI increases each year.
 However, there are other factors that can cause males to develop UTIs, including:

 - Problems with the urinary tract.
 If you’ve had surgery on your urinary tract in the past, or are not able to control when you urinate, your risk for UTI increases.

 - Prostate issues.
 An infected prostate or enlarged prostate gland can be a factor in getting a UTI.

 - Health conditions that weaken the immune system.
 If your immune system is weakened due to a long-term illness, such as diabetes, your body may not be able to fight the germs that can cause a UTI.

 - Blockages in the urinary tract.
 Kidney stones and bladder stones will block your urine from flowing as it should through the urinary tract, causing bacteria to get more easily trapped.

 - Bladder catheter insertion.
-Indwelling or internal catheters can allow bacteria to enter during insertion, putting the user more at risk for UTI.
+Indwelling or internal catheters can allow bacteria to enter during insertion, putting the user more at risk for UTIs.